Kingston Grammar School 11 Plus (11+) Exam Information

 Number of Places in Year 7: 110 (approx.)

 Kingston Grammar School is academically selective and selection is based upon a report from each candidate’s current school (usually obtained prior to the entrance examinations), entrance exam results and an interview.

-The entrance exams consist of papers in English, maths and verbal reasoning, which are produced by the school and generally reflect the National Curriculum for the age group (up to Year 6).
+The entrance exams consist of papers in English and maths, which are produced by the school and generally reflect the National Curriculum for the age group (up to Year 6).